-Going generic on these items allows you to save your money for meats, cheeses and other items where spending more has a bigger impact on quality.
+Going generic (store brand) on these items allows you to save your money for meats, cheeses, and other items where spending more has a bigger impact on quality.

 Use a social media messenger or simply call your guests instead of buying fancy invitations.
 Most people expect invitations to come via cyberspace anyway, so you need not worry about offending anyone and you can save money in the process.

 Use Canva to create the perfect email invitation or Facebook post.
 It is a FREE online design portal.